ZeroMemoryEx/Shellcode-Injector/README.md

 * CreateRemoteThread (used to creates a thread in the virtual memory area of a process)
 * WaitForSingleObject (Waits until the specified object is in the signaled state or the time-out interval elapses)

-# Other Features

-* RtlSetProcessIsCritical used to protect the process from termination , any attempt to terminate it will cause the system to crash (Not Stable)

 # DEMO